-The Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors.
+Pursuant to its charter, the Audit Committee oversees the Company's financial reporting process on behalf of the Board of Directors.
 The Company's management has the primary responsibility for the financial statements and reporting process, including the Company's systems of internal controls.
-In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management the audited financial statements included in the Annual Report on Form 10-K for the fiscal year ended April 28, 2007.
+In fulfilling its oversight responsibilities, the Audit Committee reviewed and discussed with management the audited financial statements included in the Annual Report on Form 10-K for the fiscal year ended May 3, 2008.
 This review included a discussion of the quality and the acceptability of the accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in the financial statements.